MidoAhmed/explore-design-system/README.md

 > what are the different approaches to create a component library?

-1st option — build everything from scratch — Manual Creation
+*1st option* — build everything from scratch — Manual Creation

 - This is the most time-consuming option, it offers complete control and customization but can be time-consuming and may require more development effort.

-2nd option — use a UI Libraries/CSS Frameworks —
+*2nd option* — use a UI Libraries/CSS Frameworks —

 - This is the fastest option, but it gives you the least control over the final product.

-3rd option — Hyrid Approach —
+*3rd option* — Hyrid Approach — combine the 1st and 2nd options

-> Let's explore the 2nd option:
+Let's explore the 2nd option:
-> When it comes to use an existing UI library it's not always easy to customize to fit our design system's needs.
+When it comes to use an existing UI library it's not always easy to customize to fit our design system's needs.

 > So what are the different approaches to customize or extend or workarounds to use an existing UI library ?

 - **find a themeable library (that supports theming) and adapt to your needs** - work in progress : Need to POC this approach